krvarun2000/key-value-data-store-that-supports-the-basic-CRD/README.md

 ## General info
 * This project is a simple Key-Value based datastore that supports the basic CRD(Create,Read and Delete) operations.
 * Additional functionalities include a Time-to-live property (optional usage) where the user can set an expiry limit before which we must perform read and delete operations on the key.
 Basically, **Snapchat for CRD operations**.
-* Project does not have any additional dependencies apart from those packaged within the standard Python 3.7 x64 executable variant.
+* Project does not have any additional dependencies apart from those packaged within the standard Python 3.6+ package.

 ## Usage
 ```